 The HPV vaccine can be given at the same time as a tetanus booster and is often done so, as these vaccines are often due to be given at around age 12 to 14.

 Where can I get the HPV vaccination in Singapore?

-You may get the HPV vaccine for yourself or your child at any Osler Health clinic in Singapore.
-We also recommend regular cervical screening with PAP smear tests for better prevention against cervical cancer.
+You may get the HPV vaccine for your child at any Osler Health clinic in Singapore.

 Dr Neil Forrest is a British GP based at Osler Health Star Vista.
 He has been caring for the international community of Singapore for over 5 years.
 For appointments: 6339 2727